Aurora, Taylor County, Wisconsin: History

 In the mid-summer of 1847, a crew working for the U.S. government surveyed a six-mile (10 km) square which approximates the current boundaries of Aurora.
 In December 1854, another crew marked all the section corners in the township, walking through the woods and swamps, measuring them with a chain and a compass.
 When done, the deputy surveyor filed this general description:

 This Township contains a few swamps some of considerable extent they are all unfit for cultivation.
 The River Enters the Town Near the NE Corner of section 24 and flows in a WSWesterly course with a Gentle current except a few Riffles where the current becomes Rapid.
 The soil is principally 2d rate.
 This Township is covered with timber The greater portion of which is Hemlock Y Birch Elm and Sugar.
 A number of small streams rise in this Township and flow in a SWesterly course toward its west boundary.
 The swamp except Alder are covered with moss(?).
 There is no improvements on this Township.

+An 1880 map of the area shows a "winter road" entering what would become Aurora from Chippewa County and loosely paralleling the Yellow River on the north side.
+This tote road extended through the wilderness all the way to what would become Westboro.
+It was used to ferry supplies to equip logging camps for the winter logging season.
+During this phase the loggers focused on cutting white pine - the most valuable tree - floating the logs down the Yellow in spring log drives.

+An 1888 map shows the first settlers.
+Paralleling the winter road, a wagon road followed the course of Polley Lane a mile and a half into the township, and about ten settlers were sprinkled around it, with a rural school at the end.
+The largest land-holders at that time were Chippewa Lumber and Boom Co., Bruce & Bayless, E. Pozwanski, and Westville Lumber Co.